vvEii/tweeter/README.md

 Tweeter is a simple, single-page Twitter clone.

-This repository is the starter code for the project: Students will fork and clone this repository, then build upon it to practice their HTML, CSS, JS, jQuery and AJAX front-end skills, and their Node, Express and MongoDB back-end skills.
+This project is using HTML, CSS, JS, jQuery and AJAX front-end, and Node, Express and MongoDB for back-end.
+Users can create a tweet and also browser others tweets.

 ## Getting Started